DallanQ/innovation/QA.md

 Yes, the entire collection of dogmas always trigger even if the card is covered up as a result of the dogma.

 [how-do-you-claim-achievements](https://boardgamegeek.com/thread/905506/how-do-you-claim-achievements)

+> How do you claim achievements?

+At the beginning of the game, you lay out 1 card each from ages 1-9 in the middle of the table.
+These are used as the achievements and nothing else for this game.
+To claim the 1 achievement, you must have:
+- 5 or more points in your score pile
+- a 1 or higher as a top card somewhere on your board

+You then take the 1 card from those that you laid out at the beginning of the game.
+The game's 10 piles of cards (that you draw from) do not enter into it.